tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 At my current company, I can easily publish static files on AWS S3, but to get the official "amazon.com" URL I want, I have to go through engineering workflows to satisfy security and infrastructure requirements.
 This means involving an engineering support team to manage the deployment process to the server.

-With Madcap Central, you can actually log into an admin interface (on Madcap Central), configure your build processes to run regularly, and deploy builds as desired.
+With MadCap Central, you can actually log into an admin interface (on MadCap Central), configure your build processes to run regularly, and deploy builds as desired.

 The following screenshot shows the builds I've set up for a project called flaretest.

 <img src="/images/builddashboard.png" style="max-width: 700px;" alt="Build Dashboard" />

-It's important to note that the build takes place on Madcap Central.
+It's important to note that the build takes place on MadCap Central.
 You don't need to transfer all your build files to the server each time you want to make an update.

 For example, when you fix a typo and want to deploy the update, you don’t need to build anything locally.
-You just commit the update to Madcap Central.
-The build scripts on Madcap Central kick off a build (you can either build immediately or build based on a schedule), and once complete, the build can be published at a URL.
+You just commit the update to MadCap Central.
+The build scripts on MadCap Central kick off a build (you can either build immediately or build based on a schedule), and once complete, the build can be published at a URL.

 ## Building on the server instead of building locally